Drink-Driver Banned for 4 Years After Dodging Breath Test

-He was arrested on suspicion of drink driving and taken to Melksham custody.
-However, once there, Miflin failed to provide any further specimens for analysis.
-Initially, he claimed to have had Covid, and later stated he had lung cancer.
-Miflin later admitted that his refusal to provide a sample was an attempt to secure a lesser sentence in court.
+Miflin was arrested for drink-driving and taken to Melksham custody.
+But once in custody, he refused to provide further breath samples.
+Initially, he claimed he had Covid, then later said he had lung cancer.
+He eventually admitted he was trying to dodge a harsher sentence in court.

-At Salisbury Magistrates’ Court on August 13, Miflin was sentenced to 200 hours of unpaid work and banned from driving for four years.
+On August 13 at Salisbury Magistrates’ Court, Miflin was sentenced to 200 hours of unpaid work and banned from driving for four years.

-PC Mark Higgs from Wiltshire’s Roads Policing Unit commented, “This was a serious offence for which Miflin faced the possibility of prison.
-We will not tolerate drink driving, and this case shows that trying to buck the system doesn’t work.
+PC Mark Higgs from Wiltshire Roads Policing Unit said, “This was a serious offence for which Miflin faced the possibility of prison.
+We will not tolerate drink driving, and this case shows that trying to buck the system doesn’t work.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.